Brief Description of Employees’ and Employers’ Associations

 Rights and Importance of Trade Unions

 Union rights may be collective or individual.
-The union, its representatives and its members benefit from collective rights, which protect them in the exercise of collective functions.
+A union will be protected from legal proceedings where it calls industrial action provided that it follows the correct procedures.
 As regards individual rights, it is unlawful to refuse to employ a person, because they are a member of a trade union.
 In addition, the dismissal of an employee or detrimental treatment on union grounds will be an automatically unfair dismissal.

 Other Types of Employee Representative Bodies

 Where the worker is a trade union member, they will usually be accompanied by a union representative or official, but they can choose to be accompanied by a work colleague instead.